sibelius/ccsseraphini/apps/sserartigos/README.md

    - Read Message History

 2. Add token to `.env` file with name `DISCORD_TOKEN`.
-3. add a list of IDs from users whose bot should listen.
+3. add a list of IDs from users whose bot should listen on `LISTENED_USERS_ID`.
 4. Create you github token.
 Go to Settings -> Developer Settings -> Personal Access Tokens -> Fine-grained Tokens.
 And generate your token with the following permissions: "Read access to metadata" and "Read and Write access to code and pull requests".
 5. Add your github token on `GITHUB_TOKEN` on your `.env`.
 6. Get a repo to let the bot write the commits and put the following vars on your `.env`.